The Black Bird: Production

 Ray Stark owned the rights to The Maltese Falcon and hired David Giler to adapt.
 Giler tried to work on the script with his friend John Milius but they were unable to collaborate.
 Giler then decided to turn the project into a comedy, and Stark let him direct.
 It was his first and only directorial effort.
 During principal photography, frequent clashes occurred between Stark and star George Segal.

 Lee Patrick and Elisha Cook, Jr., reprised their roles from the John Huston version of The Maltese Falcon (1941).

 Reception

 Panned by critics and audiences alike, the film is considered the weakest adaptation of the novel.
 Pauline Kael wrote that it is "a dumb comedy, with an insecure tone and some good ideas mixed with some terrible ones".
+On Rotten Tomatoes, the film has an aggregated score of 33% based on 12 reviews.